 The Exorcist (1973) was a massive box-office success worldwide and its possession and exorcism story ended up being copied by numerous imitators.
 Nobody latched onto doing so like Italian filmmakers – the 1970s was a decade when Italian exploitation cinema was at its peak churning out numerous cheap copies of every major Hollywood hit.
 Other Italian Exorcist copies of this era included The Sexorcist (1974), Beyond the Door (1974), The Night Child (1975), The Return of the Exorcist (1975) and Malabimba (1979), even the spoof The Exorcist: Italian Style (1975).

 If nothing else, The Antichrist/The Tempter is the best looking of any Exorcist copy.
 The sets are lavish and exquisitely dressed – hallways with busts of faces carved in relief into the wall (which in one neat effect are later seen with their heads sinisterly turned); the antechambers of the Church where classical paintings cover every available inch of the walls and ceiling; indoor fountains; location shoots in classical piazzas and buildings; cutaways to religious statuary.
+(Incidentally, the photography is conducted by Aristide Massacessi, better known as Joe D’Amato, a prolific genre director, most notedly with his output of adult films).
 Alberto de Martino does a fantastic job of shooting Rome and the surrounding countryside for maximum pictorial value.

 For a time, I started to be extremely impressed with The Antichrist/The Tempter – it seemed to be an exorcism and possession film conducted with lavishly showoff arty flourish.
 An arthouse exorcism film, if you like.
 It starts promisingly, opening on some alarmingly realistic seeming scenes of religious hysteria as a group of people come to see the statue of a saint – they frothing, convulsing, even licking the floor.